 It will avoid hurdles in your day-to-day life.

-6. Your device may be too old
+6. Your smoke detector may be too old

 A smoke detector won’t last forever.